Elemental Constitutions and Right Relationships

 I don’t know about you, but I’ve experienced Nature “correcting me on my path” countless times.

-We can do everything we can to “make things happen”, but if Nature has other plans for us, she’ll make them happen.
+We can do everything we can to “make things happen”, but if Nature has other plans for us, She’ll make them happen.

-And Nature always wins.
+Nature always wins.

 The key is, and what we’re really getting into in this post and episode #6 Elemental Constitutions and Right Relationships, is how to not be in conflict with Nature… our Nature and our horse’s to be exact.